Sethrot/AutoLoader/README.md

 autosets.handle_sets_command(cmd_after_sets_keyword)
 ```

-***More AutoLoader details**
+**More AutoLoader details**

-AutoLoader makes heavy use of GearSwap's set combinations to load relevant sets in order of specificity.
+AutoLoader (Full) makes heavy use of GearSwap's set combinations to load relevant sets in order of specificity.

 Whenever you cast Fire IV, AutoLoader does, in order:
 ```